yusuf-khan-swd/thrift-store-client/README.md

 - In all seller admin can verify a seller or remove verification.
 - If seller is verified then a tick icon will show side of seller name.
 - In reported items route admin can see all reported items.
 And delete the reported item.

+## Project Feature:

+- This project use <code>react</code> as a front-end library.
+- And to add style and to make responsive used <code>tailwindCSS</code>
+  and <code>daisyUI</code> as tailwindCSS component library.
+- Create a admin route feature for only admin can access.
+- Create a seller route feature only seller can access.
+- Payment system feature for buyer to pay.
+Using <code>stripe</code>.
+- <code>react-query</code> - used for fetching data from server and loading state and refetch
+- <code>axios</code> - Explore the use of axios and used to get server data.
+- <code>date-fns</code> - used to format the data.
+- <code>firebase</code> - as authentication service.
+And to host this website.
+- <code>react-router-dom</code> - Using react-router-dom make all the route for this project.
+- <code>react-hook-form</code> - Using get form values, show error message and some basic validation.
+- <code>react-hot-toast</code> - To show beautiful message for user.
+- <code>react-icons</code> - Used for site icon.

 ## Available Scripts